 Pack overnighters are events involving more than one family from a single pack, focused on age-appropriate Cub Scout activities and conducted at council-approved locations.
 If siblings participate, the event must be structured accordingly to accommodate them.
 Adults giving leadership to a pack overnighter must complete Basic Adult Leader Outdoor Orientation (BALOO, No. 34162) and be present during the campout.
 BALOO trains participants to properly understand the importance of program intent, Youth Protection policies, health and safety, site selection, and sufficient adult participation.
-Packs must use the tour plan, No. 680-014.

 Webelos Den Overnight Camping

 Webelos dens are encouraged to have several overnight campouts each year.
-These campouts should be parent-son events, under the direction of the Webelos den leader.
+These campouts should be parent/guardian-son/daughter events, under the direction of the Webelos den leader.
 At the den overnight campouts, the Webelos den leader may be assisted by the assistant Webelos den leader and the Webelos den chief.
 Webelos den leaders should have completed Outdoor Leader Skills for Webelos Leaders prior to leading an overnight campout.

 Reference: Cub Scout Leader Book, No. 33221